kubernetes/sig-release/security-release-process-documentation/security-release-process.md

 Subject: Seven-Corp Membership to kubernetes-distributors-announce

 Below are each criterion and why I think we, Seven-Corp, qualify.

+> 0. Have an actively monitored security alias email for our project.

+Yes, please subscribe kubernetes-security-team@example.com to the distributor's announce list.

 > 1. Be an actively maintained distribution of kubernetes components.